DiscordSafe/discord-redirect/README.md

 # discord-redirect
-Cloudflare worker to open Discord links on Discord client.
+Cloudflare worker to open Discord links in Discord client.

 ## Why?
 Because if you go to https://discord.com/users/461171501715161108 it will go to the website but if you go to https://discordredirect.discordsafe.com/users/461171501715161108 it will open on the client.
 That's it.